 TRUE 2.
 God inspired the Bible.

 FALSE 3.
-The humanity of the biblical writers introduced errors.
+The humanity of the Bible’s authors introduced errors.

-The biblical writers wrote exactly what God wanted them to write without errors.
+Inspiration: The Bible’s authors wrote exactly what God wanted them to write without errors.

 TRUE 4.
-Scribes made errors as they copied the manuscripts.
+The scribes made errors as they copied the manuscripts.

 FALSE 6.
 We no longer have an accurate copy of the Scriptures.